wocmalang/order/README.md

 This application is a web-based Work Order (WO) or incident management system.
 It enables users to perform bulk data entry for incidents, manage active tickets, and view reports for completed tickets.

 The system's primary focus is on automating business processes, such as calculating Time to Resolution (TTR) and systematically archiving tickets.
-Based on the existing codebase, this system primarily utilizes an **Express.js backend** with a **MySQL database**.
+This system utilizes a **React** frontend and a serverless backend powered by **Cloudflare Workers** with a **Cloudflare D1** database.

 ## 2. Project Structure

-The repository is organized into several key directories:
+The repository is organized into two key directories:

 -   `📁 /frontend`: The user interface (UI) application built with **React** and **Vite**.
 All visual components and user interactions are located here.
--   `📁 /express`: The main backend of the application, built with **Express.js**.
-This directory contains all server-side logic, the connection to the MySQL database, and the API endpoints.
+-   `📁 /backend`: The serverless backend application designed for the **Cloudflare Workers** platform.
+This directory contains all server-side logic, database connections, and API endpoints.
--   `📁 /backend`: An alternative backend designed for the **Cloudflare Workers** serverless platform with a D1 database.
-The currently active backend is the one in the `/express` directory.

 ## 3. Tech Stack